 Central government expenditures consist primarily of compensation of employees, use of goods and services, interest payments, subsidies, grants, social benefits and other expenses.
-The main component of expenditures is compensation of employees, representing an average of 46.3% of total expenditures for the period from 2018 through May 2023.
-Grants also represent an important component of expenditures, accounting for an average of 12.7% of total expenditures for the period from 2018 through May 2023.
+The main component of expenditures is compensation of employees, representing an average of 45.7% of total expenditures for the period from 2019 through December 2023.
+The provision of social benefits, including social security, social assistance and social benefits from employer is a nother significant component of central government expenditure, representing, on average, approximately 19.0% of total expenditures for the period from 2019 through 2023.
+Grants also represent an important component of expenditures, accounting for an average of 12.1% of total expenditures for the same period.
 Grants include the current and capital transfers to foreign governments, international organizations and local governments units.
-The provision of social benefits, including social security, social assistance and social benefits from employer is another significant component of central government expenditures, representing, on average, approximately 18.8% of total expenditures for the period from 2018 through May 2023.